faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

 In this lab, you have accomplished the following:
 - Provision an Azure OpenAI resource
-- Deploy an OpenAI model within the Azure OpenAI studio
+- Deploy an OpenAI model within the Azure OpenAI Foundry
 - Use the functionalities of the Azure OpenAI to generate and improvise code for your production applications.

 ### You have successfully completed the lab.